hyosung11/Launch-School/Courses/journal.md

 07:08 Finished study session with Alex.
 Looking at Multiples of 3 or 5 Codewars problem.

 07:45 I solved the problem on my own.
 It's leveled as 6 kyu.

+07:51 Reading "Solving Coding Problems with PEDAC" again and annotating it.